1981 NSWRFL season: Finals

-The elimination semi-final between Newtown and Manly-Warringah will always be remembered for the notorious all-in brawl, with the main combatants Newtown's Steve Bowden and Manly hardman Mark Broadhurst.
+The elimination semi-final between Newtown and Manly will always be remembered for the notorious all-in brawl, with the main combatants Newtown's Steve Bowden and Manly hardman Mark Broadhurst.
 Bowden was marched for the incident and was unable to take part in the preliminary final against Eastern Suburbs or the grand final against Parramatta.

 Chart

 Grand final

 Newtown had reached their first grand final in twenty-six years.
 Parramatta led 7–6 at half-time, but the Jets looked set to spring a major upset when tough half back Tommy Raudonikis crashed over to score early in the second-half.
 Then the Eels' brilliant backline exploded into action.
 The combination of Brett Kenny, Mick Cronin, Peter Sterling, Eric Grothe and Steve Ella dominated and would go on to feature in five grand finals and four premierships by the end of 1986.

 Steve Edge became the first player to captain two different sides to premiership victory having captained St. George to a win over the Eels in season 1977.

 Master coach Jack Gibson had just six words for a packed Parramatta Leagues Club auditorium, who had just witnessed the Eels' first ever premiership since their 1947 entry to the competition.
 "Ding, dong, the witch is dead," he said before the thunderous chants of the success-starved blue and gold army of fans.

-Parramatta 20 (Tries: Kenny 2, Atkins, Ella.
-Goals: Cronin 4.)

-Newtown 11 (Tries: O'Grady, Hetherington, Raudonikis.
-Goal: Morris.)
+Match details

 Cumberland Oval

 In the resultant celebrations at Parramatta with a large group of supporters having gathered at the Eels homeground of Cumberland Oval, subsequently lit a fire that burned the grandstand to the ground.
 In late 1984 a construction contract was signed by the NSW Government, with the new Parramatta Stadium being opened on 5 March 1986 by Queen Elizabeth II.
 Parramatta Stadium itself was knocked down along with the adjacent public pools, in 2017.
 The new stadium, the Western Sydney Stadium was opened on 14 April 2019.